What happens if your landlord is in foreclosure proceedings?

 No. The new owner must begin an eviction proceeding against you.
 You can only be lawfully evicted after a judge has signed a warrant of eviction that has been served and executed by an authorized official, such as a county sheriff or city marshal/constable.

-No. Under RPAPL 757, court records about tenants who are evicted after a mortgage or tax foreclosure sale must be sealed which means that the court cannot tell anyone that you were evicted.
+No. Court records about tenants who are evicted after a mortgage or tax foreclosure sale must be sealed which means that the court cannot tell anyone that you were evicted.
 Also, no one can use the fact that you were evicted against you.